 Henry B. Plant Museum (Tampa)

-During December though the museum turns into a Christmas extravaganza.
+At the end of each year, the museum turns into a Christmas extravaganza.
 Called the Victorian Christmas Stroll, you’ll see vintage clothing, antique toys and ornaments galore.
 They even serve cookies and cider on the veranda to enjoy after visiting.

-Bok Tower Gardens (Winter Gardens)
+Holidays at Bok Tower Gardens (Winter Gardens)

-Bok Towers is open from 8am to 6pm every day of the year.
+Bok Towers is open from 8 am to 6 pm every day of the year.
 Admission to Bok Towers Gardens is $15 for adults and $5 for children ages 5 to 12.
 Active duty military members receive free general admission.

 Winter Village (Tampa)

-Winter Village is open through January 5, 2020.
+Winter Village is open from November 20, 2020 through January 3, 2021.
 Hours vary based on date.